 Storage accessibility: 5th wheel

-I’ve already touched on this, but looking at it only from ease of access, the 5th wheel bay is much easier to use.
+The 5th wheel bay is easier to use.
 All the bays of the motorhome are under the 4 slide outs.
-I wear knee pads and have to get down on my knees to reach into the bays.
+Depending on how my back feels I sometimes wear knee pads and have to get down on my knees to reach into the bays.
 It is harder to get things in and out of the motorhome bays.

 The 5th wheel had two big removable propane tanks.
 A bit heavy, but taking them out and getting them filled was a reasonable amount of effort.
 On the motorhome the tank is built in.
 You either have to take the rig to a station and have it filled or you have to see if anyone is delivering (not all that uncommon in larger parks with long term residents).